 The application should be submitted using our online form.
 The application includes an essay on the following topic: “Virginia Credit Union believes that financial education is an important factor in enhancing our members’ financial well-being.
 How have you learned to manage your money and credit responsibly, and what role has Virginia Credit Union played?”
 Please note any hardships or challenges you have faced, or will face, that make this scholarship particularly important to you.
 Essays must contain between 300 and 500 words.
 Do not use your name in the essay.
 Essays will be judged on how well the topic is addressed, as well as grammar and spelling.

-- An official high school or college transcript for the most recently completed semester.
+- A copy of your high school or college transcript for the most recently completed semester.
+The transcript may be uploaded with your application or sent to:

-It is the applicant’s responsibility to see that the application is submitted and the transcript is received by Virginia Credit Union by 5:00 p.m.
-(ET) on Wednesday, March 1, 2018.
-Scholarship applications will not be considered unless all required information is received by the deadline.
+It is the applicant’s responsibility to see that the online application is submitted on time.
+Scholarship applications will not be considered unless all required information is received before the deadline.
+VACU is not be responsible for lost, delayed or misdirected mail.
 Faxes will not be accepted.

 - Community service and volunteer work